ryanjamesholzer/pawsitive-outcome/journals/kramer_smith.md

 error, one of us accidentally pasted "ListDogs" into the providesTags section of our showDog query.
 So after we deleted a dog, we invalidated the ListDogs query.
 That would make the ListDogs.js re-render.
-Which meant the DogDetailModal would try to fetch all the dog details.
+Which meant the DogDetailModal would try to that dog detail again.
 It would then cause an error because the dog detail modal for the deleted dog would try to make a fetch.
 It would fail because the dog had been deleted.
 This was one of those fun coding moments where you find one misplaced word that caused a series of unexpected events, change it, and it fixes everything.
 We just removed ListDogs from the providesTags section in the showDog query, and it worked!
-    I'm starting to see the benefit of these journals.
-It really helps you understand the code you're writing better, and it helps you identify issues.
-As I was writing the previous paragraph, I thought to myself, "We should not be running individual fetches for each dog to get their details.
-That seems like a lot of data that may not be utilized."
-I will talk to the team about only running a fetch for the dog details once the user requests that data.
-It may be that we decide to keep it that way to keep the site lightning fast.
     Lastly, we worked on adding a delete adoption function.
 The idea of this was if a user accidentally files an adoption, they can press "Undo."
 This would delete the adoption record, but set the adopted dog's "is_adopted"